-4.7.7 Hornsnail (mussel), Texas, (Popenaias popei)
+4.7.7 Hornshell, Texas, (Popenaias popeii)

-This freshwater mussel was listed on May 11, 2005 by FWS as a candidate on the entire range.
+This species was listed by FWS on March 12, 2018 and designated endangered in the entire range.

 This species now is only confirmed from the Black River in Eddy County, although historically it occurred in the lower Pecos River into Texas as well.